 Woman who took High Court case released from hotel quarantine

-Emma Kelly permitted to leave Crowne Plaza early after negative Covid-19 test
+Emma Kelly permitted to leave Crowne Plaza early after receiving negative Covid-19 test

 Emma Kelly, who has been fully vaccinated, left the Crowne Plaza Hotel in Dublin on Tuesday evening, The Irish Times understands.
 Photograph: Nick Bradshaw